BU-CS320/Summer-2019/assignments/HW1/README.md

 Due 5/30

+### Instructions
+* Fill in the bodies of the undefined functions and data
+* DO NOT CHANGE THE TYPE SIGNATURES!

 ## Notes
-* DO NOT CHANGE THE TYPE SIGNATURES!
+* You will need to define `data Point` and `ShortAnswer` with `deriving Show` before you can run the tests
 * You may always add your own helper functions and helper data!
-* You will need to define `data Point` and `ShortAnswer` with `deriving Show` before you can run the tests